Polistes metricus: Foraging flights

 P. metricus has a very distinctive foraging behavior compared to other wasps.
 Adults search for prey in low-level vegetation, shrubs, and trees.
 When they embark on long flights, they tend to have trees as their destination.
 Their pattern of flight when leaving the nest reflects the nature of their journey, as if they already know in advance the distance that their flight will take.
 When they wish to fly short distances, they exit the nest with a horizontal trajectory, just above the upper edges of the vegetation, and usually between 1.0 and 1.5 m above the ground level.
 When their flight involves greater distances, they leave the nest, flying 3 to 4 m above the ground when flight distance is about 10–15 m.
-Extremely long flights greater than or 100 m involve the wasp flying at high altitude, measured at 17 m, and these wasps make their climb very quickly upon taking off from the nest.
+Extremely long flights greater than about 100 m involve the wasp flying at high altitude, measured at 17 m, and these wasps make their climb very quickly upon taking off from the nest.

-In the summer, reproductive females (gynes) fly significantly shorter distances to forage then do their worker counterparts.
+In the summer, reproductive females (gynes) fly significantly shorter distances to forage than do their worker counterparts.
 When a P. metricus wasp locates prey, she typically will return to the same location and search the same sites at the location on future foraging trips.
 This is probably because predation by P. metricus is not sufficient to dramatically reduce the prey population at the site.
 Compared to other paper wasps, P. metricus tends to forage over longer distances.
 This may be due to less tolerance of P. metricus for prey scarcity, or that when prey is scarce, P. metricus is inefficient at capturing prey.
 On a longer flight, once an abundant source of prey is detected, P. metricus can efficiently forage for the long-distance prey.
 Longer flights are facilitated by the greater average size of P. metricus compared to other paper wasp species.

 Malaxation

-Malaxation is an act performed by an adult wasp that involves grabbing an insect or piece of an insect, then chewing and crushing it with the mandibles (typically at the same time inverting it and spinning it with the fore legs) until it is a pulpy consistency.
+Malaxation is an act performed by an adult wasp that involves grabbing a prey insect or piece of an insect, then chewing and crushing it with the mandibles (typically at the same time inverting it and spinning it with the forelegs) until it is of a pulpy consistency.
 This final product is usually then fed directly to larvae.
 In P. metricus, females mix fructose into the morsel that they malaxate.
 During the process of malaxation, adults feed themselves from the liquid or semisolid material that they extract from the provision morsel.
 For most wasps, malaxating prey is rare and only occurs when not enough nectar or honeydew is in the environment.
 Since P. metricus has a longer lifespan than other wasps and engage in an exceptionally lengthy period of reproduction, it malaxates prey and consumes the protein for its metabolic needs.
 Malaxation typically takes place on the order of one to several minutes.